pythonexcels/pythonexcels.github.io/_posts/2009-12-03-Extending-Pivot-Table-Data.md

 Source for the program erppivotextended.py and spreadsheet file ABCDCatering.xls are available at [http://github.com/pythonexcels/examples](http://github.com/pythonexcels/examples)

-Originally posted on December 3, 2009
+Originally posted on December 3, 2009 / Updated October 2, 2019